thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>Scrum events</ins>
 - Sprint planning meeting: where you get together to plan out the sprint.
 In that meeting, you'll have the product owner and the Scrum master and the entire team planning out what to do next; where the team commits to the stories that they are going to fulfill in the next sprint.

-- Daily scrum meeting (a.k.a. daily stand-up): it happens every day, usually in the same place, same time, where they meet to kind of syncrhonize on how things are going, what the team will work on that day and if there are any impediments that can be relieved by the Scrum master.
+- Daily scrum meeting (a.k.a. daily stand-up): it happens every day, usually in the same place, same time, where they meet to kind of synchronize on how things are going, what the team will work on that day and if there are any impediments that can be relieved by the Scrum master.

 - Sprint review: it is when you demonstrate what you have done to the stakeholders so they could see the advancements that you've gotten, the new features that you've put in the product.